-World AIDS Day — December 1
+World AIDS Day — Dec.
+1

 HIV in the United States

-The Centers for Disease Control and Prevention (CDC) estimates that more than one million people are living with HIV in the United States.
-One in five (20 percent) of those people living with HIV is unaware of his or her infection.
+The Centers for Disease Control and Prevention (CDC) estimates that more than 1 million people are living with HIV in the United States.
+One in five of those people living with HIV is unaware of his or her infection.

 Psychology's Fight Against HIV/AIDS

 In February 2012, APA’s Council of Representatives adopted a resolution (PDF, 83KB) to bring attention to the importance of behavioral interventions and research in responding to the domestic and global HIV epidemics.
-On World AIDS Day 2012, APA takes this opportunity to emphasize the importance of psychology and its contribution to achieving an AIDS free generation.
+On World AIDS Day 2014, APA takes this opportunity to emphasize the importance of psychology and its contribution to achieving an AIDS free generation.
 As APA strives to promote the application of psychological knowledge to benefit society and improve people's lives, we call for more research on behavioral factors such as people’s willingness to start and stick with treatment, medication adherence and decision-making, and the development of combination approaches that blend behavioral, biomedical and structural interventions.
 APA supports full funding for integration of HIV and mental health and substance services in both domestic and global AIDS portfolios.
 Psychology has contributed a great deal for over 30 years and will continue to play an important role in the future.

-The CDC now recommends routine HIV screening of adults, adolescents and pregnant women in healthcare settings in the United States.
+The CDC now recommends routine HIV screening of adults, adolescents and pregnant women in health care settings in the United States.

 Find an HIV testing facility nearest to you and those you care about.